ctm/spa/README.md

 ## Probably uninteresting to you

-The code is a little convoluted because it started with some code from (closed source) [mb2](https://ctm.github.io/docs/players_manual/), which has an unreleased Tauri implementation that works for Tauri Desktop.
+The code is convoluted because it started with some code from (closed source) [mb2](https://ctm.github.io/docs/players_manual/), which has an unreleased Tauri implementation that works for Tauri Desktop.
 I want to extend that code to work with Tauri Mobile, but